RafiansyahDS/FrontEnd_FinalProject/README.md

 ## API

-The app interacts with a backend API to retrieve and submit data. change the `API_BASE_URL` to the Backend URL.
+The app interacts with a backend API to retrieve and submit data. change the `API_BASE_URL` to the Backend URL in `ApiConfig.js` file.
 You can check and run the Backend for this project on `https://github.com/RafiansyahDS/BackEnd_FinalProject` the Backend will run on port 3001, after that change the `API_BASE_URL` to `http://localhost:3001/api`
 The API endpoints include: